LattePandaTeam/Docs/content/alpha_edition/python_arduino_bridge.md

     print("off")
 ```

-The IDLE window should display on/off messages corresponding to the light.
-Feel free to play around with other pins to explore your options.
+The IDLE window should display on/off messages which represent the status of the light.
+Feel free to play around with the other pins and explore the different options available to you.
 Here is the GIF again on how your Arduino should blink.
 Enjoy!

 ![](https://i.imgur.com/Jn1Tk29.gif)